zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 > TODO: Update the screen shots for the solution path and Solution explorer below.

 In this task, you will open the `Contoso` starter solution in Visual Studio.
+The Visual Studio solution contains the following projects:

+- **Contoso.Azure**: Common library containing helper classes used by other projects within the solution to communicate with Azure services.
+- **Contoso.Data**: Library containing data access objects.
+- **Contoso.FunctionApp**: Contains an Azure Function that is used to retrieve policy documents from Blob storage.
+- **Contoso.Web**: ASP.NET Core 2.2 PolicyConnect web application.
+- **Contoso.WebApi**: ASP.NET Core 2.2 Web API used by the web application to communicate with the database.

-1. Open the extracted folders, and navigate to `C:\MCW\MCW-App-modernization-master\Hands-on lab\lab-files\src` and double-click the `Contoso.sln` file to open the solution in Visual Studio.
+1. Open the extracted folder you downloaded in the previous task, navigate to `C:\MCW\MCW-App-modernization-master\Hands-on lab\lab-files\src` and double-click the `Contoso.sln` file to open the solution in Visual Studio.

    ![The Contoso.sln file is highlighted in the folder specified above.](media/file-explorer-vs-solution.png "File explorer")